yetanotherco/aligned-layer/docs/0_internal/3_b_1_deploy_new_impl.md

    ```

    This will show the `batcherPaymentServiceImplementation` address.

-> [!NOTE]
-> Make sure the `batcherPaymentServiceImplementation` address is the same as the one you deployed in this guide.
+   Make sure the `batcherPaymentServiceImplementation` address is the same as the one you deployed in this guide.

 ## Next Steps